Elizabeth Warren ContactBack to top

 - Family: Married (Bruce Mann); 2 children

 Democrat Elizabeth Warren, the Harvard law professor who beat Republican Sen. Scott Brown in one of 2012’s marquee races, is the senior senator from Massachusetts.
-Her toppling of Brown thrilled liberal activists, many of whom see her as a feisty guardian of consumers’ interests, and she became the subject of intense speculation as a progressive possibility for the White House in 2016.
+Her toppling of Brown thrilled liberal activists, many of whom see her as a feisty guardian of consumers’ interests, and she became the subject of seemingly nonstop speculation as a progressive possibility for the White House in 2016.
 In seeking to explain her appeal, she told The Washington Post in January 2015: "I'll always be an outsider.
 That's how I understand the world."

 Warren traces her political convictions to both her academic research and her hardscrabble origins.
 “It’s part biography and part seeing what’s happening,” she said in an interview with National Journal.
 “Working families have been getting slammed.
 Washington has been rigged to work for those who can hire an army of lawyers and an army of lobbyists.”
 While she was growing up, she added, the United States was “a country of expanding opportunities. … Now we talk much more about protecting those who have already made it.”